AABearBots/First-Closed-Doors-Competition/README.md

 ## The Competition

-The Algobots Arena is an organization built around the competition of cryptocurrency trading bots, or what we call _algobots_.
+The Algobots Arena is an organization built around the competition of cryptocurrency trading algobots, or what we call _algobots_.
 The foundation of the Arena is powered by the AAPlatform — a system developed by Advanced Algos Ltd. that dramatically simplifies the creation and operation of algobots.

 At this point, the AAPlatform is still in the alpha-stage.
 A large portion of functionality is under development.
 However, hosting early stage competitions will help drive development as well as integrate early feedback and interests from both developers and traders.